bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 There is only one case where the new block handling will cause problems, and this is if you have used bigger block sizes already in your setup.
 As we now defined the label block to always be 63k, all labels will not be readable.

-To also solve this problem, the directive **Label Block Size**:sup:`Sd`:sub:`Device`\  can be used to define a different label block size.
+To also solve this problem, the directive :config:option:`sd/device/LabelBlockSize`\  can be used to define a different label block size.
 That way, everything should work smoothly as all label blocks will be readable again.

 How can I find out which block size was used when the tape was written?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~